25 Companies That Help Employees Pay Off Student Loans

 Finding an employer that is willing to help pay off student debt is a generous perk.
 This article goes through a list of companies that you could work for that offer this benefit.

-If you’re looking for help paying off your student loans, you might be able to get that help from your employer — as long as you can get a job with a company that offers a repayment benefit.
+If you’re looking for help paying off your student loans, you might be able to get that help from your employer — as long as you can get a job with a company that offers student loan repayment benefits.

-Here are some of the companies that pay off student loans.
+Here are some of the companies that pay off employees' student loans.

 25 Companies That Pay Off Student Loans

 Depending on your employer, you could get some help with student loans.
-Few employers will pay off your entire debt, but you can get help and incentives for paying down your student loans.
-Here are some companies that help pay off student loans.
+Few employers will pay off your entire student loan balance, but you can get help and incentives for paying down your student loans.
+Here are some companies that offer student loan repayment help.

 This healthcare company allows you to contribute 2% of your paycheck to student loan repayment and will provide a 5% match into your 401(k) plan.
 This is an incentive to help you tackle your debt while allowing you to put money toward your future.